 How does this 2 ingredient bagel compare to traditional bagels?

-These aren’t the exact same as a poached and baked bagel that you’d find in New York, but they’re close – and much easier!
+These aren’t exactly the same as poached and baked New York bagels recipes, but they’re close – and much easier!

 You can also give the bagel more of a “chew” like traditional bagels by making your own self-rising flour using bread flour instead of all-purpose flour.
-Bread flour has more gluten proteins, which will help get that “chew” texture.
-See *Recipe Notes in the recipe card below for details on how to do this.
+Bread flour has more gluten proteins, which will help get that chewy texture.

-Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!Easy 2-Ingredient Bagels
+Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!2 Ingredient Bagel Recipe

 - Prep Time: 15 minutes